llefaucheur/GRAPH_INTERPRETER/stream_doc/Graph.md

     ...
     return                ; return to the graph scheduler end
-    script_parameters
-       include 1 binary_code.txt ; path ID and file name
-    end
 ```

 ### Test instructions

-The format of the test instructions are:
+The four formats of the test instructions are:

 1) ` test instruction, register to be compared to, register used as source of comparison`